Also spelt MOERDIJK.

 All truncated references not cited and linked below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

-Writings about MOERDYK, Gerard Leendert Pieter
+Articles with reference to MOERDYK, Gerard Leendert Pieter

 |Coetzee, Abel.
 1960.
 Die Afrikaanse Volkskultuur.
 Cape Town: Balkema. pp 117|